 1999, Four years after Stephen Lawrence’s murder (1993 black 18-year-old Stephen Lawrence was stabbed to death in south-east London in a racist attack.
 His killers remained unconvicted and weren’t locked up until loooooong after) The Macpherson report was published, saying there was “institutional racism” in London’s Metropolitan Police.

 2001, The National Hi-Tech Crime Unit (NHTCU) was created.
 It investigated crimes committed over the Internet, such as hacking, card fraud and other hi-tech crimes involving the use of computers and telecommunications equipment.
-It ceased to exist on 1rst of April 2006, when it transferred to the e-crime unit of the UK’s new Serious Organised Crime Agency (SOCA).
-Which reformed and merged again in 2013 becoming the National Cyber Crime Unit (NCCU).
+It ceased to exist on the 1rst of April 2006, when it transferred to the e-crime unit of the UK’s new Serious Organised Crime Agency (SOCA).
+Which reformed and merged again in 2013, becoming the National Cyber Crime Unit (NCCU).

 Between 10 and 12 April 1981, Brixton riots, or Brixton uprising, were the first large scale racial confrontations between the Metropolitan Police and protesters in Brixton, situated in the borough of Lambeth, South London, England.
 There was a high unemployment rate, bad housing conditions, and in many places in the country, there was racial tension and poor relationships with the police.
-Sixty-five percent of those unemployed people were black people.
-During the five days in early April leading up to the riots, there were 943 stop and searches in Brixton infuriating the local population and creating tensions between white police officers and black youths.
+Sixty-five per cent of those unemployed people were black people.
+During the five days in early April leading up to the riots, there were 943 stop and searches in Brixton, infuriating the local population and creating tensions between white police officers and black youths.